 - 1 14.9 oz can of Guinness beer

-- Guinness Corned Beef
+Crock Pot Guinness Corned Beef

 - Remove corned beef brisket from packaging and rinse well.
 Add to slow cooker and sprinkle onto beef the spice packet from the package.
 Pour Guinness onto corned beef and then add water until brisket is completely covered.

-- Set to low for 8 hours.
+- Set to low and slow cook for 8 hours or on high for 4 hours.

 - When done remove from crock pot and slice thinly.